Kotlin/KEEP/notes/value-classes.md

 Inline classes
 (see the corresponding [Inline Classes KEEP](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md)) were experimentally implemented in Kotlin since 1.2.30 and are, in fact, **user-defined value classes**.
 Their primary feature is that they explicitly disavow the identity and reference equality operator (`===`).
-For them,this is not available (produces a compilation error).
+For them, this is not available (produces a compilation error).
 This allows a compiler to optimize representation of Kotlin inline classes, storing their underlying value instead of a box in many cases.

 > The umbrella issue for Kotlin inline value classes is [KT-23338](https://youtrack.jetbrains.com/issue/KT-23338).